Reading Rhythms - Counting Music

 The expanded “Counting Music” web application includes and plays all of the 119 rhythm sets (preloaded).
 In addition, it allows the user to design and save rhythms (via the “Email It” feature), unlocks the use of triplet eighths and triplet quarters, and plays the following time signatures: 2/4, 3/4, 4/4, 6/8, 9/8 and 12/8.
 The expanded activity is a web-based application that is available to use on your computer, smartphone, or mobile device.
 After purchase, you simply enter your email address to use the activity, wherever you are!

-To purchase access to the “Reading Rhythms-Counting Music Expanded" web package, click the “Buy Now” button below.
-To purchase a site license, please contact Phil here.
+To purchase individual access to the “Reading Rhythms-Counting Music Expanded" web package, click the “Buy Now” button below.
+To purchase a site license, please click here.

 Web Design by DT Tech